8xEngineers/8xEngineers.github.io/bigfoot.md

 - Bigfoot indeed provides an easy interface for users to add customizable pop-over footnotes to their website with ease
 - There are plenty of customization options including scope of footnote, appaerance, user-interaction behaviour, etc.
 - Eventhough the code is well-documented, it is difficult to add modifications since it is not modular.
+- The code has some good engineering practices -
+    - It uses a consistent naming convention
+    - It uses variable names instead of hard-coded values in SCSS
+    -
 - Although the plugin does not have any bugs, some parts of the source code seem like "band-aid" solutions to the problems.
 For example, we noticed this part of the code -
     ```
       #*